jlstewart12/Transit-Data-Application/README.md

 * Maven SpringBoot

 ## Installation
-1. All Docker containers are associated with a network called ```MBTANetwork```.
+1. All Docker containers are associated with a network named ```MBTANetwork```.
 Create the network by running the following command in the terminal.
     ```
     docker network create MBTANetwork
     ```